brycie-boy/The_Cosmos/The formless attainments.md

 ## The formless attainments  #🧠

 The formless attainments are four meditative states that continue the mental unification of [[The jhanas]].
-They're distinguished by [[The jhanas]] by there transendance of the object of concentration.
+They're distinguished from [[The jhanas]] by there transendance of the object of concentration.
 These are

 - [[The base of the infinity of space]]
 - [[The base of the infinity of consiousness]]